lidaof/vg-docs/snv.rst

 SNV track
 =========

-This section shows you how to display variations with the “SNV” track.
+This section shows you how to display variations with using “SNV” tracks.

 Understanding the SNV track
 ---------------------------

-The SNV track is a new track type added to the Virus Genome Browser to view sequence variations.
-It supports 2 display modes: “density” mode for a “zoomed out” view and “full” mode for a “zoomed in” view.
+The SNV track is a new track type added to the WashU Virus Genome Browser to view sequence variations from the reference.
+The track supports 2 display modes: “density” mode for a “zoomed out” view and “full” mode for a “zoomed in” view.
 The “density” mode displays the density of variation, suitable for a genomic view, whereas the “full” mode has a color code for the detailed information of each variation, suitable for viewing an individual locus.
-To switch between density mode and full mode, right click on the head of the track and use the “display mode” drop down menu.
+To switch between density mode and full mode, right click on the head of the track and use the “display mode” drop-down menu.

 .. image:: _static/snv1.png

-Density mode and the “zoomed out” view
+Density mode and the “zoomed-out” view
 --------------------------------------

-The density mode is created because when viewing the whole genome, individual variations are impossible to see.
-Instead, the density mode tells us where in the genome the variations are.
-This is illustrated in the screenshot below.
-2 SARS strains (AY278488.2, aka the “BJ01”; “DQ71615.1, aka the “bat rp3”) and one nCoV strain (NC_045512.2, aka the reference nCoV) are aligned to the SARS reference genome.
-Sequence variation displayed in density mode shows that the divergence between the 2019-nCoV reference genome (red) and the SARS reference genome is higher than the divergence between the two additional SARS strains (green) and the SARS reference genome.
+The density mode was implemented because when viewing the entire genome, individual variations are impossible to see.
+Instead, the density mode depicts the frequency of mutations across the genome, averaging over genomic intervals, as illustrated in the screenshot below.
+2 SARS strains (AY278488.2 (“BJ01”) and “DQ71615.1 (“bat rp3”)) and one SARS-CoV-2 strain (the reference strain, NC_045512.2) are aligned to the SARS reference genome.
+Sequence variation displayed in density mode shows that the divergence between the SARS-CoV-2 reference genome (red, below) and the SARS reference genome is higher than the divergence between the two additional SARS strains (green, below) and the SARS reference genome.

 For AY278488.2, the variation from reference is mainly confined to the beginning of the genome, while the remainder of the genome is relatively consistent with the reference.
 However, for DQ071615.1 (bat-derived), the 5’ end of gene S displays high variation from the reference genome.
-Likewise, the SARS Shannon track shows that the SARS genome is highly diverse across different strains at gene S. Once a region of interest is identified, the standard magnification tool (in red circle) of the browser can be used to quickly zoom into the region.
+Likewise, the SARS Shannon track shows that the SARS genome is highly diverse across different strains across gene S. Once a region of interest is identified, the standard magnification tool (circled in red) of the browser can be used to quickly zoom into the region.

 .. image:: _static/snv2.png

 Full mode at a zoomed in view
 -----------------------------

-Zooming in to nucleotide level (and don’t forget to change display mode to “full” through right clicking) and you can see the color code!
+When zoomed in to the nucleotide-level and displayed in “Full” mode, a color-coded track indicating all the variation from reference will be shown.
+The “Full” mode is further detailed below.

 .. image:: _static/snv3.png

 Nomenclature:
 ^^^^^^^^^^^^^

-**Reference**: the “reference” is the sequence you choose as reference, it’s the one completely color coded by nucleotides showing as “ruler” at the top.
-It has nothing to do with NCBI reference sequence (although the reference provided by us for the 4 viruses are indeed NCBI reference sequences).
-You can upload any sequence in FASTA format as the reference (check box at the upper left corner of the track view)
+**Reference**: the “reference” is the sequence corresponding to the viral species selected by the user.
+It is the one completely color coded according to nucleotides and is shown as the “ruler” at the top of the browser view.
+The references hosted on the browser for the 4 virus species (SARS-CoV-2, SARS, MERS, and Ebola) are NCBI reference sequences.

 **Query**: The “query” is the sequence being aligned to the “reference”.

 **Variation** refers to events where the nucleotide of the query at a certain position is difference from the reference.
-It can be mismatch, insertion or deletion.
+It can be a mismatch, insertion or deletion.

 .. image:: _static/snv4.png